CleanroomMC/cleanroom-website/docs/wiki/modularui/synced-gui-tutorial.md

 ## Syncing custom values

 Now let's add a progress bar to the GUI.
 For that we first make the tile ticking by implementing `ITickable` into the `TutorialTile`.
-Inside `update()` we upadte the progress variable, but only on server side to simulate a working machine (and to showcase syncing).
+Inside `update()` we update the progress variable, but only on server side to simulate a working machine (and to showcase syncing).
 Once the progress reaches 100 ticks it's reset to 0.
 100 ticks equals 5 seconds.

 ```java